howardchung/watchparty/README.md

 1. Clone this repo via `git clone git@github.com:howardchung/watchparty.git`
 2. Install npm dependencies for the project via `npm install`
-3. Start the server via `npm run dev`
+3. Start the server via `npm run dev` (Notice: The default port for the server will be 8080 but can be changed by setting the REACT_APP_SERVER_HOST env variable to some other port)
 4. Start the react application in a separate shell via `npm run start`
 5. Duplicate the `.env.example` file
 6. Rename it to `.env`